TomPace101/nanopore_diffusion/notes.md

 _IDEA_ a data cleanup routine
 (This is different than the note above about cleaning up.)
+Like the `cleanup.sh` file I have in other places.
 For each request, keep track of all its output files.
 Store list list, keyed by the request name.
 Keep a history of this, so you can see what old requests are no longer needed,